Skip to content

 • MCP server for natural language control

 4. Test incrementally Start with simple, low-risk tasks.
 Monitor success rates.
-Adjust instructions based on results before expanding to more complex workflows.
+Adjust instructions before expanding scope.

-5. Implement error handling Use Tallyfy’s conditional logic to route failed or partially completed tasks to human review.
+5. Set up error handling Use Tallyfy’s conditional logic to route failed or partially completed tasks to human review.

-• Task description contains clear instructions: “Make reservation on OpenTable for the restaurant and date specified in form fields”
+• Task description: “Make reservation on OpenTable for the restaurant and date specified in form fields”

 • Form fields collect: restaurant name, party size, date/time, special requests